tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 ---

-The starting process of the Wazuh server
+The starting process of the Wazuh Server

 ![Image Description](Images/Screenshot_from_2026-06-17_22-56-00.png)

-Here, I typed the password for my Wazuh server
+Here, I typed the password for my Wazuh Server

 ![Image Description](Images/Screenshot_from_2026-06-17_23-09-01.png)

+Time of Processing the Wazuh Server in terminal ......

 ![Image Description](Images/Screenshot_from_2026-06-17_23-09-56.png)

-Here, I attempted to install suricata by typing y
+Here, I attempted to install suricata by typing y in terminal

 ![Image Description](Images/Screenshot_from_2026-06-17_23-23-33.png)